mstksg/inCode/copy/entries/functional-models.md

 (3.6846467867668035e-2 :: R 1)
 ```

 Not bad!

-We just built a working neural network using normal function
+We just built a working neural network using normal function composition and
-composition and simple combinators.
+simple combinators.
+No need for any objects or mutability or fancy explicit
+graphs.
+Just pure, typed functions!
+Why would you ever bring anything
+imperative into this?

+### Possibilities

+You can build a lot with just these tools alone.
+By using primitive models and
+the various combinators, you can create autoencoders, nonlinear regressions,
+convolutional neural networks, multi-layered neural networks...you can create
+complex "graphs" of networks that fork and re-combine with themselves.

+The nice thing is that these are all just regular (Rank-2) functions, so...you
+have two models?
+Just compose their functions like normal functions!